community-privacy/community-privacy.github.io/_pages/projects.md

 We will facilitate publically sharable outputs such as:

-- Sharing sessions and **workshares** from residents and local Taipei communities
+- **Community workshops and workshares** from residents and local Taipei communities
 - **Demo day** on the last day
 - **Written publication** collating outputs: progress reports, new projects, publications, documentation, etc.